jatinganhotra/jatinganhotra.github.io/_posts/2013-08-03-keyboard-review-microsoft-natural-ergonomic-keyboard-4000.md

 ---
 layout: post
 title: "Keyboard Review - Microsoft Natural Ergonomic Keyboard 4000"
-categories: [Keyboard Review, Microsoft Natural Ergonomic Keyboard]
+# categories: [Keyboard Review, Microsoft Natural Ergonomic Keyboard]
+tags: [Keyboard Review, Microsoft Natural Ergonomic Keyboard]
 ---

 As a software developer, I spend about 6-8 hours typing on a typical day.
 My search for a better keyboard began, when I started having wrist pain and my fingers felt enervated after a few hours.
 On doing some research, I found that these are the symptoms of an [Repetitive Strain Injury(RSI)](http://en.wikipedia.org/wiki/Repetitive_strain_injury).
 Other than maintaining a good posture while sitting, I started investigating keyboards which allowed writing with ease and placed my wrists in a comfortable position.